Get Superior Composite Decoding from an External Decoder

 SoR2-dotcrawl-sanyo

-While comb filters were a step up for 480i content, for 240p content they generally introduce more artifacting than a good notch filter [1] (and some combs even break color-blending effects).
-This means that for most sets with comb filters, the composite 240p experience will introduce extra dot crawl, with no way for the user to select the set's built-in notch filter exclusively.
+While comb filters were a step up for 480i content by recovering more high frequency detail, for 240p content they generally introduce significantly more dot artifacting than a good notch filter [2] (and some combs even go so far as breaking color-blending effects).
+This means that for most sets with comb filters, the composite 240p experience will needlessly introduce a slew of extra dot artifacts, with no way for the user to select the set's built-in notch filter exclusively.

-But, for any CRT with a component input, a RetroTink's high performing notch filter can be used to decode composite instead, and send that to the set's component input.
-Then the CRT's comb filter is bypassed, and composite video will have very minimal artifacting, as well as blending of all dithering patterns.
+But, for any CRT with an S-video or component YPbPr input, an external notch filter can be used to decode composite instead.
+Then the CRT's comb filter is bypassed, and composite video will have much less dot artifacting (and retain proper color blending of all dithering patterns).

 For this solution you will need: